-When I think about my mother, my mind often goes to one of our annual visits to Cape Cod when I was younger.
-We were on our way to her friend Beverly’s house.
-“You’ve got to see her new rug,” she said, and then she proceeded to rave about the designer, Claire Murray, a purveyor of quaint, Cape Cod-themed home décor.
+When I think about my mother, my mind often goes to one of our annual trips to Cape Cod when I was younger.
+On one such visit, we were on our way to her friend Beverly’s house, when she said, “You’ve got to see her new rug.”
+She then proceeded to rave about the designer, Claire Murray, a purveyor of quaint, Cape Cod-themed home décor.

 My mother didn’t covet much, but she made no secret about her feelings about that rug.
 The hand-hooked pile was plush, the design quintessential Cape Cod: the pale blue Atlantic Ocean surrounded by cedar-shingled cottages, lighthouses, starfish, sailboats, seagulls, windmills, and rose-covered trellises.